-A) When circumstance allows, residents will see patient on whom they performed surgery for their 1st outpatient post-operative follow up visit.
-This will provide for continuity of care that will allow the resident to gain an understanding of the anticipated normal recovery from the various essential common and complex operations as well as gain experience in identifying instances in which deviation from the norm is occurring as how such instances are approached/managed (PGY 1, 4, 5)

-B) Residents will see surgical oncology patients who are in longitudinal surveillance of their disease following their surgical intervention.
-This experience will provide the resident with an initial exposure to the ongoing care of cancer patients even after their operation is performed (PGY 1, 4, 5)
+- A) When circumstance allows, residents will see patient on whom they performed surgery for their 1st outpatient post-operative follow up visit.
+This will provide for continuity of care that will allow the resident to gain an understanding of the anticipated normal recovery from the various essential common and complex operations as well as gain experience in identifying instances in which deviation from the norm is occurring as how such instances are approached/managed (PGY 1-5) B) Residents will see surgical oncology patients who are in longitudinal surveillance of their disease following their surgical intervention.
+This experience will provide the resident with an initial exposure to the ongoing care of cancer patients even after their operation is performed (PGY 1-5) - C) All residents are expected to be in clinic if they are not in the operating room unless there is an emergency that cannot be handled by our advanced practice providers.
+(PGY 1-5)